d-tidwell/DTour/resources/design-document.md

 be on the page, especially where customers enter and submit data.
 You may want to accompany the mockups with some description of behaviors of the page (e.g. "When customer submits the submit-dog-photo button, the customer is sent to the doggie detail page")_

+GetEventLambda
+GetEventActivity

+GetEventResult

+MAKE SURE YOU ARE SHOWING FUTURE EVENTS AND NOT HISTORICAL EVENTS!!